 Ask friends or family to watch your place for you

 This is the simplest way to make sure everything will still be in place once you get home.
 Ask relatives and friends to stay at your home for the duration of your trip, or at least visit it every other day to keep things in check.
 You can even ask a trusted neighbour to keep an eye on your house for you while you are away.
 This is easier if you do not have pets or plants to take care of; but if you do, make sure the person you have appointed has a key to your house.
+If you want to be extra careful, you can always reconsider getting a better pet insurance in order to make sure your pet stays happy and healthy while you are away.

 Additionally, make sure they have your contact information.
 Right now, since pocket Wi-Fi modems are easy to rent when you go abroad, you are almost always online.
 But just in case, give them the number and address of the hotel you are staying at, and a copy of your itinerary.
 If you have asked multiple people to watch your house, tell them about each other.
 You would not want your neighbour reporting your friend to the police.